FirstEverTech/Universal-Intel-Chipset-Updater/docs/THE-WHOLE-TRUTH_EN_2026.md

 ## The Bottom Line

 Intel Chipset Device Software renames devices.
-It has done this for 25 years.
-It will probably continue doing this for another 25 years, because nobody at Intel seems to care enough to fix it or even acknowledge how broken the distribution has become.
+It has been doing this for 25 years and will likely continue for another 25, because although Intel maintains the tool, it works in a completely pointless way: on new hardware it installs the INF files, but on older hardware it only pretends to install anything, doing absolutely nothing.

 In the meantime, I built something better — not because it was technically difficult, but because I actually sat down and thought clearly about what the problem was, what the solution should be, and how to build it properly.